splunk/observability-workshop/docs/oncall/getting_started/index.md

 If you did not receive an invitation it is probably because you already have a Splunk On-Call login, linked to a different organisation.

-If so login to to that Org, then use the organisation dropdown next to your username in the top left to switch to the Observability Workshop Org.
+If so login to that Org, then use the organisation dropdown next to your username in the top left to switch to the Observability Workshop Org.

 ![Switch Org](../../images/oncall/switch-org.png){: .center}